notalim/intermediate-statistics-ca-notes/notes.md

     c. for right-tailed tests where $H_a: \hat{p}_1 > \hat{p}_2$, we use `p = 1 - pnorm(z, 0, 1)`

 4. Compare $p$ and $\alpha$ and write a proper conclusion.

+## Lecture 6

+### Creating a table

+Before creating the table, it may be better to write it out on paper so you can better visualize how it should look.

+1. We first create the rows of the table using `row1 = c()`.
+2. We combine the rows into a table using `table = data.frame(row1, row2, row3)`

+### Two-way table analysis

+We can use a chi-squared test to test for association between the variables in the table.

+We use the function `chisq.test(table, correct=FALSE)` for a data set `table` and we do not use Yate's correction.
+Yate's correction is used when one of the entires in the data set is less than 5.
+You shouldn't need to use this correction in this course.